Breast Augmentation Surgery in Gurgaon

 Modern silicone implants are durable but they are not lifetime devices.
 The realistic expectation discussed at consultation is that an implant will last for many years — often 10 to 20 — but that some patients will need a revision earlier.
 The triggers for revision fall into a few defined buckets, and recognising them early avoids more difficult revision later.

-Implant rupture — silicone gel ruptures are usually silent and detected on MRI or ultrasound; saline ruptures deflate visibly.
-The current FDA recommendation is MRI or ultrasound surveillance from year five or six after silicone implant placement, then every two to three years thereafter.
+Silicone gel ruptures are usually silent and detected on MRI or ultrasound; saline ruptures deflate visibly.
+The current FDA recommendation is MRI or ultrasound surveillance from year five or six after silicone implant placement, then every two to three years thereafter — see the FDA guidance on breast implants for the current wording.
 A confirmed rupture is treated by implant exchange.

 The signs that suggest revision is worth a conversation — firmness, asymmetry change, pain, or an implant that feels like it has moved — are covered in depth on the breast implant revision and removal signs blog.
 Long-term breast cancer screening with implants is unchanged in principle but uses additional displacement views; the practical implications of mammograms with implants are covered on the mammograms with breast implants in India blog.